haapjuu/monproj/README.md

 ```
 </details>

 During testing we were having some issues with some messages not being received by Raspberry.
-We later found out that by lowering the radio transceiver datarate with ``radio.setDataRate(RF24_250KBPS);`` to 250KBPS got us to 100% success rate on sending messages to Raspberry for logging.
+We later found out that by lowering the radio transceiver datarate with ``radio.setDataRate(RF24_250KBPS);`` to 250KBPS got us a much better success rate in sending the data.

 # 2. Configuring Complete System
 After we finished testing out all of the individual components we can start combining them and the code used to test them.